-By the 4th century BC, when the burial chamber at Toya was built, the Iberians had become skilled iron workers, famed for their falcatta, a type of sword with a curved blade constructed of three laminas melded together resulting an a more flexible, resilient sword than straight bladed types.
+By the 4th century BC, when the burial chamber at Toya was built, the Iberians had become skilled ironworkers, famed for their falcata, a type of sword with a curved blade constructed of three laminas melded together resulting in a more flexible, resilient sword than straight bladed types.
 The most emblematic piece of Iberian sculpture is probably the Lady of Elche figure that clearly shows an eastern influence.

 The Toya burial chamber contained a few artefacts including some Greek kraters - elaborately decorated ceramic storage vessels, and kylixes – wine glasses.
-There were fragments of a falcatta and some iron remains of a chariot wheel.
-This collection has led to speculation that the tomb was that of a prince or princes of the nearby fortified town of Tugia.
+There were fragments of a falcata and some iron remains of a chariot wheel.
+This collection has led to speculation that the tomb was that of a prince or princess of the nearby fortified town of Tugia.

 The tomb itself is well preserved.
 Access is down an open paved ramp with masonry supporting walls to a chamber constructed of finished stone beneath a shallow earth mound, very similar in concept to the much earlier megalithic dolmens.
 The entrance takes you straight into a central nave off which there are two lateral naves each divided into two antechambers.
 The stone blocks are perfectly worked and are positioned without the use of any mortar.
 Large stone slabs form the roof.
 There are niches set into the walls of the naves and a stone bench below them.
 The doors that connect the central nave with the laterals have an unusual feature in that they curve inwards very slightly as they ascend giving the impression of an arch.

-Unfortunately since its discovery in 1909, the tomb has not been excavated, as the authorities say ‘using systematic methods’.
-In other words very little now remains of what was ever inside the tomb, the contents having disappeared into private collections.
-The remainder are in the archives of the National Archaeological Museum in Madrid.
-However, tucked away in a back street of Peal de Becerro is an Interpretation Centre.
+Unfortunately, since its discovery in 1909, the tomb has not been excavated, as the authorities say ‘using systematic methods’.
+In other words very little now remains of what was ever inside the tomb, the contents have disappeared into private collections.
+The remainder is in the archives of the National Archaeological Museum in Madrid.
+However, tucked away in a back street of Peal de Becerro is an Interpretation Centre

 Opened in 2011 this small museum, using the very sparse information available, has pieced together the beginnings of a history of the Iberians and their way of life and culture.
 It is a fascinating insight into this period and gives hope that more work will be done in this area.